naofumi0115/PAV-Training/framework/ci_index.md

     }
 }
 ```

+Looking at the code, you may see some similarity with the files we created earlier.
+First, the `__construct()` method: it calls the constructor of its parent class (`CI_Controller`) and loads the model, so it can be used in all other methods in this controller.

 `$this->load->view('users/index', $data);` will assign users list to view by variable named `$users`, now open view `application/views/users/index.php`, and update source code to show users list